 The Unwritten Code

 The commissioned study by the Mental Health Foundation also found that 59% of us expect to hear a lie when we ask someone, “how are you doing?”.
 Although this gets weird if you’re British, often we say stuff like, “you alright?” as a greeting rather than an actual question, and thus we don’t expect an answer, but rather a similar rhetorical question as a greeting in reply.
 I know, we Brits are weird.

-From time-to-time, I’ll follow up on the “I’m fine” reply, even if I’m struggling myself, but that tends to depend on how bad I think they’re really struggling (if it’s a cry for help situation or not).
+From time to time, I’ll follow up on the “I’m fine” reply, even if I’m struggling myself, but that tends to depend on how badly I think they’re really struggling (if it’s a cry for help situation or not).
 I’ve burnt myself out trying to help others before, due to my problems with people-pleasing, I never put my needs first, and I paid the price for that many times (The Dangers Of People-Pleasing).

-Context and adherence to the code are probably important when asking how someone is, and if you’re asking in passing you might not want to hear anything accept some variation of “I’m fine” because you’re not really asking.
+Context and adherence to the code are probably important when asking how someone is, and if you’re asking in passing, you might not want to hear anything except some variation of “I’m fine” because you’re not really asking.
 But if you’re actually meeting up for a chat or something like that, then maybe they’d expect and want a more honest answer.

 I think it’s time we all started to be a little more honest when we’re asked how we are if the situation/context allows for it.
 We shouldn’t be ashamed to share how we really are, and it’s ok to be struggling, as we’re all struggling.
 Life is a struggle.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of saying “I’m fine” in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.